yushan-li/yushan-li.github.io/_pages/about.md

 # Latest News

+- 2025, Apr 23: I gave a poster presentation on KTH–University of Padova Joint Workshop on emerging topics at the intersection of learning, control, and optimization.
-- 2025 Mar 29: My doctoral thesis received the **2024 SJTU Outstanding Doctoral Dissertation Award** (only 15 recipients university-wide)!
+- 2025, Mar 29: My doctoral thesis received the **2024 SJTU Outstanding Doctoral Dissertation Award** (only 15 recipients university-wide)!
-- 2025 Jan 23: One co-author paper was accepted by IEEE Transactions on Cybernetics, congratulations to Zitong Wang!
+- 2025, Jan 23: One co-author paper was accepted by IEEE Transactions on Cybernetics, congratulations to Zitong Wang!
 - 2024, Dec 26: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper!
 - 2024, Dec 4: One co-author paper was accepted by Automatica, congratulations to Tao Xu!
 - 2024, Nov 16: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper!